+During analysis for each transect the number of track observations for each species is calculated and transformed into "track densities", i.e. the number of tracks per 100 km of transect.
 This large carnivore track density is strongly and positively correlated with large carnivore population density in any given area (Stander 1998).
 Based on this observed correlation between track density and "true" large carnivore density, track densities can be transformed into population densities using the following equation developed by Funston et al. (2010) and refined by Winterbach et al. (2016) for low density areas:

-$x{\rm i}$ = t\i/3.26, where $x{\rm i}$ is population density and $t{\rm i}$ is track density for each species.
+$x_i = t_i/3.26$, where x_i is population density and t_i is track density for each species.

-Track densities should be compared across transects, to assess if there are statistically significant differences between different areas.
-If that is the case, densities are then calculated separately for those areas.
+Track densities should be compared across transects, to assess if there are statistically significant differences in track densities between large carnivore densities in different areas and densities then calculated separately for those.